sakachin2/BTMJ5/README.en.txt

         .Use different background color for PlayAloneMode game on History dialog.
         .Add NoDump option to TestOption for parformance of AndroidStudio DebugRun.
         .Adjust text of player name on Nameplate to center.
-        .Link to YouTube playlist:"How-To-Play ����" from Help dialog of top panel.
+        .Link to YouTube playlist:"How-To-Play e雀" from Help dialog of top panel.
         .Show Message of "Riichi called" at not called Riichi but discarded after Riichi.
         .Issue warning of Furiten Riichi if Furiten-Riichi option is not only Reject but also Yes.
         .Implements "You can not win even bay Draw for Furiten Riichi if the option is No".